North Harmony: Call-to-Action

 (Your Name will automatically be inserted here)

-It is important for you to write a personal message in support of the 2024 herbicide applications.
+It is important for you to write a personal message in support of herbicide applications.
 Some points to consider:

 • The criticality of herbicide treatment for management of invasive weeds

-• You have received and understand information related to the specific herbicides proposed for use on Chautauqua Lake (Aquithol K and PerocellaCOR)
+• You have received and understand information related to the specific herbicides proposed for use on Chautauqua Lake.

-• You have received adequate notifications for proposed treatement areas
+• You have received adequate notifications for proposed treatment areas

 • You are satisfied that the treatments are done in accordance with DEC regulations